ShahFH/ShahFH/README.md

 # Welcome! 👋

 Hey there!
 I'm Shah Faisal, an experienced Software Developer with a passion for problem-solving and a deep understanding of software development principles.
-I specialize in managing and executing software projects.
+I specialize in managing and executing software projects.🧑‍💻

 ## About Me 💼